Your Licensed Augusta Stairlift Specialists

 A word from Luis

-Augusta families usually call after a close call on the stairs — a retired state employee whose knees gave out after decades of walking the Capitol corridors, a grandmother on the West Side who slipped on the narrow oak landing in her 1890s Victorian, a daughter in Portland worried about her parents in a Federal-era farmhouse on Northern Avenue they refuse to leave.
+Augusta families usually call after a close call on the stairs — a retired state employee whose knees gave out after decades on the Capitol corridors, a grandmother in Sand Hill who slipped on the narrow oak landing in her 1950s Cape Cod, a son in Portland worried about his father in a Federal-era farmhouse on Northern Avenue he refuses to leave.
+I drive out, measure the staircase, and hand you a written quote honored for 30 days.
+No pressure, no upsells.
+En español si lo prefiere.

 — Luis Ramírez, Augusta